Circu1tI0N3rd/Firefox-Pen4Mac/README.md

 ## Repackaging the application:
 If somehow the app I posted here not working (aka Catalina refused to run it), or you just tinkering the source code *(the ".applescript" file)*, you can recreate the application from the *".applescript" (or ".scpt")* file from Script Editor directly.
 SEARCH THE GOOGLE FOR IT!

+## FAQ:
+#### Q: I can't see the "Profiles" folder anywhere inside *Firefox-Portable4Mac.app/Contents/Resources*.
+Where is it?
+##### A: The folder will be automatically created when starting the application.
+If you need to use your own profile(s), just create that "Profiles" folder in *Firefox-Portable4Mac.app/Contents/Resources* and copy your profile into it.

 ## License:
 NO LICENSE!